neuhausergenny/notes/README.md

 In addition to keeping up with technological advancements, being a good programmer also means being able to work well with others.
 That means communicating effectively, both verbally and in writing, as well as being willing to listen and learn from others' experiences and knowledge.
 Teamwork is crucial in any project, but especially in software development, where collaboration is the key to success.
  -来自NLP

+# 2024-03-03
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
+This quote reminds us that while efficiency is crucial in programming, it's often more important to focus on code readability, maintainability, and getting the core functionality right first.
+Refining and optimizing should come later, based on data and identified bottlenecks.
+Remember, clarity and simplicity lead to better long-term results and less debugging time.

+In essence, don't overcomplicate your code or optimize too early; understand the problem thoroughly, design for clarity, and only optimize when necessary and after measuring performance accurately.